ocaml/opam/master_changes.md

   * Bid a fond farewell to AppVeyor, with thanks for 5100+ CI builds [#5134 @dra27]

 ## Admin
+  * [NEW] a flag `--keep-default-environment` to keep the default resolver environment available even when `--environment` is specified.
   * ✘ `opam admin cache` now ignores all already present cache files.
 Option `--check-all` restores the previous behaviour of validating all checksums.
   * [BUG] Fix repo-upgrade internal error [#4965 @AltGr]